 How can we work positively with our emotions and our different perspectives?

 “It has taken me a long time to unlearn the art of using questions as clubs with which to bludgeon other people.”
 (W. Barnett Pearce, 2007)

-It is likely to be useful for people working in a wide range of public services; those working with complex change; people with a brief to develop participation or build communities; those engaged in facilitation of learning or supervision; and action researchers and practice developers.
-You may not be in a formal facilitation or leadership role, but if you are interested in how to create the conditions and support change with others, then this is for you.
+It is likely to be useful for people working in a wide range of public services; for example, those working with complex change; people with a brief to develop participation or build communities; those engaged in facilitation of learning or supervision; and action researchers and practice developers.
+If you are interested in how to create the conditions and support change with others, then this is for you, even if you are not in a formal facilitation or leadership role.
 We will seek to share our knowledge and experience to create the conditions for sustaining and improving services, organisations and communities.

-Each session will be three hours long.
-We will agree a general structure for the sessions amongst us.
-Participants should expect to commit to working together positively and be willing to engage in an open, honest and positive manner, within the confines of an agreement made at the first session.
+Each session will be three hours long, using Zoom.
+Participants should expect to commit to working together in an open, honest, and positive manner, within the confines of an agreement made at the first session.
 There will be some limited material to read to stimulate discussion, always with a focus on how to personalise and apply the learning to the practical issues and challenges that participants are already immersed in.